2019ChenGong/Feta-Pro/README.md

 > If users wish to combine warm-up training in FETA-Pro with other methods using public images, you should set the `public_data.name=central_mean`.

 We also support training synthesizers from the checkpoints.
-If users wish to finetune the synthesizers using pretrained models, they should: (1) set `public_data.name=null`, and (2) load the pretrained synthesizers through `model.ckpt`.
+If users wish to finetune the synthesizers using pretrained models, they should load the pretrained synthesizers through `model.ckpt`.
 For example, the pretrained synthesizer can be sourced from other algorithms.
 Readers can refer to the [file structure](./exp/README.md) for more details about loading pretrained models like

 ```
-xxxxx
+python run.py setup.n_gpus_per_node=3 eval.mode=val \
+ model.ckpt=./exp/pdp-diffusion/<the-name-of-scripts>/pretrain/checkpoints/snapshot_checkpoint.pth \
+ --method DP-FETA-Pro --data_name fmnist_28 --epsilon 10.0 --exp_description <any-notes>
 ```